truonghuu/drlnd_collaboration_and_competition/Report.md

 #### Experimental Results

 All the training parameters are defined in the file `agent.py`.
 The discount factor is set to `0.99`, the learning rate for all the networks is set to `1e-3`, the fraction (τ) for updating the target networks is set to `1e-3`.
 In the figure below, we present the evolution of the score achieved along the training episodes.
 The results show that the agent achieves the expected average score (i.e., greater than `0.5`) after `1686` training episodes.
-While achieving expected score and get the environment solves, the results also show that there is a huge variation in the score achieved at each episode.
+While achieving the expected score and solving the environment, the results also show that there is a huge variation in the score achieved at each episode.
 This requires further investigation to improve the stabliness of the performance of the agent.

 ![Experimental results](figures/results.png)